 Above: The Laboratory Stainless Steel Storage Cabinet is built of hand-welded stainless steel with zinc hardware and bullet hinges; currently on sale for $875 from Restoration Hardware.

-N.B.: Looking for more bedrooms to steal ideas from?
-See all 34 Steal This Look: Bedrooms posts in our archive.
+N.B.: Looking for more bedrooms ideas to steal?
+See hundreds of Steal This Look posts in our archive, including:

 - A Discreetly Luxe Bedroom in London